brandonyeequon/stock-data-changepoint-detection/README.md

 # Stock Data Generation & Changepoint Detection

-A comprehensive toolkit for generating raw stock market data and detecting changepoints using advanced Bayesian methods.
+A comprehensive toolkit for generating raw stock market data with alphavantage.
+It also contains many experimental changepoint detection algorithms I have been experimenting with.

 ## Overview